doziermt/specter/README.md

 > Currenlty Tested on KALI 2020.2

-Specter Recon Tool is a [KALI Linux](https://www.kali.org/) tool for...
+Specter Recon Tool is a [KALI Linux](https://www.kali.org/) CLI tool for...

 #### Contents